anoopkcn/obsidian-reference-map/README.md

 \*To enable CiteKey support(for Zotero or for other reference managers), Activate `Pull from zotero` option and select a library OR one has to provide a `Bibtex CSL JSON`(Better BibTex Zotero Plugin feature, auto updates with changes in the library) or `CSL JSON`(Generic CSL library from any reference manager) file or `BibTeX` file with `.bib` extension.
 Once enabled in the settings, the plugin can recognize the `citekey` entries.

 > [!IMPORTANT]
-> Make sure in Zotero library DOI field contains a valid ID.
+> Make sure in Zotero library DOI field(or the URL field) contains a valid ID.
+Otherwise metadata from the local Library is shown in the sidebar(with no metadata from online sources)

-For Static Reference List, selecting the ID in the markdown file will highlight the corresponding card in the Reference Map Sidebar view.
+For Static Reference List, **selecting the ID in the markdown file will highlight the corresponding card** in the Reference Map Sidebar view.

 #### Dynamic Reference List